Maslow Before Blooms... What Does This Even Mean?

 Maslow's Hierarchy of Needs and Bloom's Taxonomy are two of the most widely known theories relating to human development and learning.

-Maslow's Hierarchy of Needs highlights the importance of physical, emotional, and psychological needs in order to reach self-actualization.
+Maslow's Hierarchy of Needs emphasizes the importance of fulfilling physical, emotional, and psychological needs to achieve self-actualization.

 Let's talk about these parts!